HalcyonOmega/Nexus/CONTRIBUTING.md

 ---

-Thank you for contributing to Agency Swarm!
+Thank you for contributing to Nexus!
 Your efforts help us build a more robust and versatile framework.

 1. **Install Test Dependencies**